 This template comes in all school fonts and different boy/girl designs to best fit the little people in your class.

-Make your first homework assignment fun and easy by asking your students to bring a small photograph of themselves in from home.
+You can make your first homework assignment fun and easy by asking your students to bring in a small photograph of themselves from home.

 Plan a Fun Desk Activity

-A fun desk activity is a great way to start the first day of school.
-An independent desk activity that requires minimal teacher instruction, will you have a chance to catch your breath and give your students clear direction.
+If you do nothing else, select and prepare a simple desk activity that will engage your students on the first day of school.
+An independent desk activity that requires minimal teacher instruction, will give you a chance to catch your breath and give your students clear direction.

 With early years in mind, we have created this brand new Starting School Chatterbox.